trydionel/development-timeline/README.md

 ## Current limitations

-* Works on features only at the moment
-* Requires estimation in points
+* Requires estimation in points.
-* Velocity is based on team throughput over last 90 days.
-Doesn't factor individual/assignee velocity into account.
 * Uncertainty defaults to 25%.
 Meaning for a task estimated at one day, we'd expect to see it completed within 0.75d – 1.25d.
 I've set this based on previous experience, but we can tune it via an extension setting.
 * "Time in progress" means exactly that: total time spent in an "in progress" status.
 Moving it out of that status category "stops the clock."
 * It'll probably break a lot.
 Open an issue in this repo and I'll fix it.

 ## What's next